pustotnik/zenmake/docs/config-actions.rst

         .. code-block:: yaml

+            tasks:
+              myapp:
+                # other task params are skipped
                 configure:
-                # ZenMake will get compiler/linker options for SDL2 and set define 'HAVE_SDL2=1'
+                  # ZenMake will get compiler/linker options for SDL2 and
+                  # set define to 'HAVE_SDL2=1'
                   - do: toolconfig
                     toolname: sdl2-config
-                # ZenMake will get SDL2 version and set it in the define 'SDL2_VERSION'
+                    # ZenMake will get SDL2 version and put it in the define 'SDL2_VERSION'
                   - do: toolconfig
                     toolname: sdl2-config
                     msg: Getting SDL2 version
                     args: --version
                     parse-as: entire
                     defname: SDL2_VERSION

         Examples in Python format:

         .. code-block:: python

+            tasks = {
+                'myapp' : {
+                    # other task params are skipped
                     'configure'  : [
-                # ZenMake will get compiler/linker options for SDL2 and set define 'HAVE_SDL2=1'
+                        # ZenMake will get compiler/linker options for SDL2 and
+                        # set define to 'HAVE_SDL2=1'
                         { 'do' : 'toolconfig', 'toolname' : 'sdl2-config' },
-                # ZenMake will get SDL2 version and set it in the define 'SDL2_VERSION'
+                        # ZenMake will get SDL2 version and put it in the define 'SDL2_VERSION'
                         {
                             'do' : 'toolconfig',
                             'toolname' : 'sdl2-config',
                             'msg' : 'Getting SDL2 version',
                             'args' : '--version',
                             'parse-as' : 'entire',
                             'defname' : 'SDL2_VERSION',
                         },
                     ]
+                },
+            }

     ``do`` = ``write-config-header``
         *Parameters*: ``file`` = '', ``guard`` = '',  ``remove-defines`` = True,